ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Fired when the editing view of the editor is focused.
 It corresponds with the {@link module:engine/view/document~Document#event:focus `editor.editing.view.document#focus`} event.
 It is fired with an object containing the editor and the CKEditor 5 `focus` event data.

+### `error`

+Fired when the editor crashes after its initialization.
+Once the editor is crashed, the internal watchdog mechanism restarts the editor and fires the [ready](#ready) event.

 ## Styling